 For the most part, Israel feels every bit like a 21st-century western state with 4g coverage, late night shopping and loud nightclubs.
 Where it varies from the rest of the western world though is that here, the Sabbath remains holy.
 From dusk on Friday until dusk on Saturday, the whole country closes down.
 Shops and business shut up and transport grinds to a halt.
 The only exceptions are the occasional Arab neighbourhood and the more central, affluent parts of Tel Aviv.
 My advice is a to make aure you get back to Tel Aviv by Friday afternoon or risk going bored and hungry on Saturday.

 Whilst Israel is the worlds only Jewish state, it is constitutionally secular which means that bacon, shell-fish and non-Kosher food is widely available for those who want it.
 Whilst it is illegal for Jews to keep pigs they can still eat them so the rearing and butchering, therefore, falls to the nations Arab’s who have found a booming market for swine flesh and cured meats.
 Furthermore, not only is bacon available in Israel but its actual amongst the best in the world.

 Hitchhiking is alive and kicking.

-Even though inter-city busses are cheap and plentiful, Israeli’s still love to hitchhike.
-Hitchhiking is not seen as an usual, niche interest but rather is widespread, popular and perfectly normal way of getting around.
+Even though inter-city buses are cheap and plentiful, Israeli’s still love to hitchhike.
+Hitchhiking is not seen as an unusual, niche interest but rather is widespread, popular and perfectly normal way of getting around.
 I guess this stems from the sense of community which the state works hard to foster in its inhabitants along with a pragmatic and trusting national psyche.
 At first it can seem strange and even amusing to see a black clad Orthodox Rabbi sticking his thump up by the roadside but even they do it!
 The longest I was kept waiting for a ride was twenty minutes and our driver even took us for lunch.